-Constant Dullaart (NL, 1979) works primarily with the Internet as an alternative space of presentation and (mis)representation.
-His often political approach is critical of the control that corporate systems have upon our perception of the world, and the way in which we passively adopt their languages.
-Dullaart's practice includes websites, performances, installations and manipulated found images, presented both offline and in the public space of the Internet.
+Constant Dullaart (Netherlands, 1979) works primarily with the Internet as an alternative space of presentation and (mis)representation.
+His often-political approach is critical of the control that corporate systems have upon our perception of the world, and the way in which we passively adopt their languages.
+His practice includes websites, performances, installations and manipulated found images, presented both offline and in the public space of the Internet.